browserengineering/book/book/embeds.md

 Since iframes are HTML documents, they can contain iframes.
 So in general each `Tab` has a tree of HTML documents---*frames*---nested within each other.
-Each node in this tree will be a `Frame` object.
+Each node in this tree will be an object from a new `Frame` class.
 We'll use one rendering event loop for all `Frame`s.

 In terms of code, basically, we'll want to refactor `Tab` so that it's a container for a new `Frame` class.
 The `Frame` will implement the rendreing